Critical Considerations University Faculty Can Make with their Finances

 Categories

-Being a university faculty member myself, other faculty members often ask me some key considerations to ensure their Personal Finances are in good order.
+As a university faculty member, other faculty members often ask me some key considerations to ensure their Personal Finances are in good order.
+This blog post also applies to those in administrative roles at universities or colleges.
+These are my observations about personal finances teaching for over 20 years.

 As you know, working in higher education is rewarding and challenging.
-The rewards are obvious serving others and their passions.
-But there are also challenges with the pay not generally keeping pace with inflation (or not increased much at all!), cutbacks to programs, and continued oversight and scrutiny (Aka bureaucracy).
+The rewards are serving others and their passions.
+But there are challenges with the pay not generally keeping pace with inflation (or not increasing much!), program cutbacks, and continued oversight and scrutiny (Aka bureaucracy).

-So what are some of the key considerations to make sure you at least keep your fiscal house in order under the challenging times?
+So what are some key considerations to keep your fiscal house in order during challenging times?

-2. Budget, budget, budget: If you are new to a faculty position and perhaps just finished your Ph.D. and all of a sudden, you have this windfall of money.
+2. Budget, budget, budget: If you are new to a faculty position and perhaps just finished your Ph.D., you suddenly have this windfall of money.
 Make sure you are prudent with your newfound resources.
 So you will want to save enough, with a recommendation of 20% of your gross salary (as mentioned), have enough to meet your wants (vacations, going out to eat,…) around 30%, and the remaining amount to your needs (mortgage, rent, utilities, debt…) at around 50%.
-Obviously, paying off student loans and high-interest debt such as credit cards is a top priority.
+Paying off student loans and high-interest debt like credit cards is a top priority.
 Beyond this, investing money to generate a better return should be done.
 The main thing is to keep track of your spending to know where the money is coming and going.
-Create an emergency fund with 3-6 months of living expenses in a high yield saving account.
+Create an emergency fund with 3-6 months of living expenses in a high-yield saving account.
+This money should only be used in case of an actual emergency.

 3. Employee benefits: One of the great benefits of higher education is that the employee benefits are generally excellent.
 You will typically have affordable health care coverage, vision, and dental.
 There will also be insurance options such as disability and life.
-Making the right choices for you and your family is important.
-Oftentimes if your spouse does not have good employee benefits at their job, they can take advantage by being on your plan.
-A financial planner can provide an in-depth analysis of your employee benefits to ensure you are taking full advantage of them.
+Group disability insurance is much cheaper than plans on the private market, so you will want to take advantage of this.
+Are you making the right choices for you and your family?
+If your spouse does not have good employee benefits, they can take advantage by being on your plan.
+A financial planner can provide an in-depth analysis of your employee benefits to ensure you take full advantage of them.

-4. Review your investments: It is always good to review your investments regularly.
+4. Review your investments: It is always good to review investments regularly.
 Are you on track to reach your goals, such as buying a new home, paying for your son's or daughter's college, retirement, and a vacation?
 For example, do you have your retirement investments in the appropriate mutual funds?
-Have you even logged into your retirement accounts recently (or at all)?
-Oftentimes we ignore investing and finances because they are not enjoyable.
+Have you logged into your retirement accounts recently (or at all)?
+Often we ignore investing and finances because they are not enjoyable.
 Unfortunately, this tends to backfire.
+You either need to educate yourself on investments or hire someone to help you with your investments.
+Gone are the days when we just had pensions and no investments.
+We must be more involved in our finances since this can make or break a retirement.
 A financial planner can help you track goals and work as your accountability partner to reach your financial goals.

 5. Enjoy the milestones of your academic career.
-We often get so busy at work with tenure or promotion, the next grant or paper you are about to submit, or the unexpectedly large class you are about to teach, yikes!
+We often get so busy at work with tenure or promotion, the following grant or paper we are about to submit, or the unexpectedly large class we are about to teach, yikes!
 It is essential to enjoy the job and what it offers.
 Very few jobs give you the flexibility to work from home at times you like, take the summer off to visit family and friends, or work on a research project.
-Make sure that you enjoy the great opportunities, but work on your finances and maximize these along the way.
+Make sure you enjoy the great opportunities, but work on your finances and maximize these along the way.

 No matter what stage you are in your academic career, it is never too late to work on your finances.
-Contact me below, and we can talk more about your finances and the services that I offer.
+Contact me below, and we can talk more about your finances and my services.

 At Chris Reddick Financial Planning, we Educate you about your personal finances, Inspire you to make meaningful change, and help you Achieve your short- and long-term financial goals.
 Learn more about the movement at https://www.chrisreddickfp.com/